Configuring Solace OpenMAMA Bridges

 mama.defaultqueue.timeoutproperty is used; if both are omitted, then the default value is used.
 Should either property value be out of range, the default value is used and a warning log is produced.

-mama.solace.transport.<transport_name>.session_* properties are used to define single transports to the message broker (that is, a single client connection).
-The Solace Message Format (SMF) is used to facilitate the communication between a client established by a Session and a message broker, and this SMF communication is encapsulated through a single TCP connection.
+mama.solace.transport.<transport_name>.session_* properties are used to define single transports to the event broker (that is, a single client connection).
+The Solace Message Format (SMF) is used to facilitate the communication between a client established by a Session and an event broker, and this SMF communication is encapsulated through a single TCP connection.

 When the Solace Middleware Bridge specifies more than one transport, a separate set of Session properties are required for each transport.

 Session properties that are not explicitly supplied for a transport are set to default values.
-Although the defaults can be used in many cases, some client and message broker parameters require specific input to establish a connection to the message broker.
+Although the defaults can be used in many cases, some client and event broker parameters require specific input to establish a connection to the event broker.

 session_reapply_subscriptions—Topic subscriptions are remembered and reapplied after a Session reconnect occurs.